Learn Dialectical Behavior Therapy Skills in Our Online DBT Classes

 Geeking out on Science Lights You Up, and You Want to Learn…

-- in easy to understand lessons, about things like “Mirror Neurons” and how they affect your emotions.
+- in easy-to-understand lessons, about things like “Mirror Neurons,” which are specialized brain cells that aid in understanding and relating to others, and how they affect your emotions

-- how your nervous system affects and is affected by your relationships
+- how to unlock the secrets of your nervous system and discover how it shapes your relationships

 Tentative Syllabus for Distress Tolerance (subject to change)